Independent forex education Free professional tools Unbiased broker reviews

 South Africa has one of the strongest regulatory frameworks for retail forex in Africa.
 The Financial Sector Conduct Authority (FSCA) actively licences and supervises forex and CFD brokers operating in the country.

-XM holds FSCA licence No. 49976 through XM ZA (Pty) Ltd, making it one of the few international brokers with direct South African regulatory authorisation — in addition to its CySEC, ASIC, and DFSA licences.
+XM holds FSCA licence No. 49976 through XM ZA (Pty) Ltd, making it one of the few international brokers with direct South African regulatory authorisation — alongside other XM Group entities listed under CySEC, DFSA, FSC/FSA, CMA Kenya and BVI FSC jurisdictions.

 Priority What to verify